dnsalcedo01/ytflix/README.md

 ## ✨ Features

-- **Cinematic Interface**: A modern, sleek UI with hero carousels, backdrop banners, and responsive grids.
+- **Cinematic Interface**: A modern, sleek UI featuring premium glassmorphic aesthetics, hero carousels, backdrop banners, and responsive grids.
 - **TV & Controller Friendly**: Full DPAD navigation support, making it perfect for living room setups or Smart TVs.
 - **Progress Tracking**: Automatically saves your watch history and resume points for all movies and episodes.
 - **Watchlist**: Add your favorite movies and shows to your personal watchlist.